For Travellers Coming Home Now

 Then I also had to find a way to stay in Ireland.
-I didn’t have enough money so I would need to find another job to stay til the end of my visa.
-And aside from the fact I hate job searching (had some pretty stressful experiences over that so it gives me a lot of anxiety) I also realized no one would hire someone on a working holiday visa that was ending in 3 months.
+I didn’t have enough money so I would need to find another job to stay until the end of my visa.
+Aside from the fact I hate job searching (had some pretty stressful experiences over that so it gives me a lot of anxiety) I also realized no one would hire someone on a working holiday visa that was ending in 3 months.
 I also knew that legit places that could hire me would ask for my GNIB card (which allowed me to work legally in the country).
 They’d be able to tell my visa (which couldn’t be renewed) would expire in a few months.

 I know for a lot of you coming home you also probably didn’t want to come home so soon.
-And I know that if coming for you is going to be a lot different than it was for me.
+And I know that coming back for you is going to be a lot different than it was for me.
 I got to come home to family and friends.
 I got to see the new bridge in my city and attend festivals and check out new restaurants and all that.
 For those of you coming home now, especially if you’ve been gone for a while, it’s going to be different than my experience.
-Any travellers coming home from another are being advised to self-quarantine for a couple weeks.
-You’ll be isolated your loved ones (aside from perhaps any people you’ve travelled with who also live with you).
+Any travellers coming home from another country are being advised to self-quarantine for a couple of weeks.
+You’ll be isolated from your loved ones (aside from perhaps any people you’ve travelled with who also live with you).
 You’ll probably be feeling a lot of reverse culture shock, particularly if you’ve been away for a long time.

 Most of all grieve.
-Feel sad for the loss of your trip and for the loss the things you were hoping to see and experience on your travels.
+Feel sad for the loss of your trip and for the loss of the things you were hoping to see and experience on your travels.
 Feel angry at this stupid fucking virus we can’t get a hold of quite yet.
 Feel upset at the lack of control you have over this whole situation.
 Feel what you feel (but don’t take it out on others).
-If you need to talk with someone reach out to a professional.
-Everyone’s mental health is taking a hit, and if you need to talk to a therapist via phone or online do so.
+If you need to talk with someone then reach out to a professional.
+Everyone’s mental health is taking a hit, and if you need to talk to a therapist via phone or online please do so.
 There’s no shame in getting help.

-In hindsight I can see that me coming home from Ireland wasn’t just about me being sad to end my work abroad experience earlier than I’d expected.
+In hindsight, I can see that my coming home from Ireland wasn’t just about me being sad to end my work abroad experience earlier than I’d expected.
 It was also about me being uncertain and scared about my future (or as I really felt, a lack of a future).
-It was about feeling powerless and out of control of my own life.
+It was about feeling powerless and out of control in my own life.
 We like to believe that we have control.
 Many of us like to believe we have it figured out, or we can figure it out.
-Last March did anyone think I bet a year from now there’s going to be a global pandemic that’s going to kill thousands, shut down travel, shut down country’s borders, cripple the economy, and make terms like “going into quarantine” a common thing?
+Last March did anyone think I bet a year from now there’s going to be a global pandemic that’s going to kill thousands, shut down travel, shut down the country’s borders, cripple the economy, and make terms like “going into quarantine” a common thing?
 No, probably not (unless you’re a doomsday prepper who’s been preparing for the apocalypse for the past twenty years).